This historic church was originally built in 1611 and more commonly known as the major site of the Siege of Baler which happened back in 1898 to 1899.

-Filipinos counted the days and made several attempts to get the spanish to surrender .
-When the siege continued , spanish ran out of food and water supply.
-Spaniards suffered from diseases such as dysentery , beriberi and fevers.
+Filipinos counted the days and made several attempts to get the Spanish armed forces to surrender.
+When the siege continued, Spanish armed forces ran out of food and water supply.
+Spaniards suffered from diseases such as dysentery, beriberi and fevers.

 Only around thirty Spaniards survived in the 11 month Baler seige out of fifty spanish men who entered the church.
 The spanish survivors were called Los Ultimos de Filipinas in spanish which means The last Ones of the Philippines.